EYES WIDE SHUT ANALYSIS - PART THREE

 Bill follows Domino up the stairs.
 As they reach the door another woman passes in front of the camera who wears a hat similar to Domino's, which is a Russian fur style hat.
 This brings to mind the waltz music used in the opening which was from The First Echelon, a title taken from a style of Russian warfare in which there are so many simultaneous and diversionary assaults that the defense has no idea what the objective is and thus fails.

-Another thing to possibly consider is that, directly after Bill having been pushed into the car by the men who accused him of being a "switch hitter", a faggot, he has met this supposed prostitute who is inviting him into her apartment next to a building in the windows of which Lotto was advertised.
-One could be reminded of the Lot of Sodom and Gomorrah, not only due the homophone but lotto and the prostitute occurring in the story line after Bill being attacked and scorned as a "faggot", Sodom being, after all, the source for the word sodomy.
+Another thing to possibly consider is that, directly after Bill having been pushed into the car by the men who accused him of being a "switch hitter", a faggot, he has met this supposed prostitute who is inviting him into her apartment next to a building in the windows of which Lotto was advertised, and hence one could be reminded of the Lot of Sodom and Gomorrah, not only due the homophone but lotto and the prostitute occurring in the story line after Bill being attacked and scorned as a "faggot", Sodom being, after all, the source for the word sodomy.
 (Yes, I know this seems a stretch.)
 LVT, meaning a veil or covering, is also related to LT which means, private, secret, incantation.
 Because of the biblical Lot taking in the messengers of god, he was spared when the cities were overturned.
 Nearly the entire time that Bill is in Domino's apartment we can hear not only cars passing in the street, but sounds of clanking, a car starting, men talking outside, a general exterior commotion that is absent in other interior scenes.
 Am I sold on this?
-Not especially.
-While looking at mythic associations, it is simply another myth to consider.
+No. While looking at mythic associations, it is simply another myth to consider.

 A maze of myth and simultaneous diversions so the defense has no clear idea of the objective.

 Kubrick harnesses the power of myth in his films.
 Lilith is called up in Lolita (by Nabokov as well).
 The stories of Abraham and Isaac, and Essau and Jacob are referenced in The Shining.
 Iphigenia and Aeneas in Barry Lyndon.
 These are just a few.
 I'm thinking out loud when I mention Lot, just showing how I consider different things and some of the reasons why.
-This building will actually end up seeming to connect with some New York history via the story of Tobit, and reflect back on The Killing, but I won't get into that until Bill's second visit.

 178 MS Interior hall of building 265.
 (48:36)